MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Procedural/README.md

 - Procedure for Text
 - Images: multiple images to array (data structures)
 - Draw: button combinations to erase other 2-d shapes or images
+- Automatic Pathways using sketchPath() or similar
+-

 ---